 UKC and AKC dual registration means the dogs are recognized by both field and conformation registries, which is unusual and reflects a deliberate effort to bridge both traditions.

 Honest caveat: Field-bred golden retrievers have more drive and higher exercise needs than show-line dogs.
-This is not the right program for a sedentary household or a first-time dog owner who isn’t prepared for an active working dog.
+This is not the right program for a sedentary household or a first-time dog owner who is not prepared for an active working dog.
 Ask Joseph directly about temperament screening for your lifestyle before you get on the waitlist.

 | Criterion | Status |